Key Dates

 If you are thinking of applying next year, we encourage you to speak with us in advance.
 The Grants Team is available to help, including providing feedback on your project idea and answering any questions you have.

-Below you can find all the information you need about the 2024 Round:
+Below you can find all the information from the 2024 Round, to help inform your planning for 2025:

 The summary below outlines ACCAN's activities from 1 September – 30 November 2020.